rebeccamrfoster/GlobalHappiness/README.md

 ### Background:
 Global Happiness is a data visualization that uses the results of the World Happiness Report 2021.
 Specifically, it looks at the Ladder Score, which is a numerical value between 1 and 10 representing the level to which people report to feeling happy with their lives.

 Global Happiness uses a color scale to represent the varying degrees of happiness across the world, with darker colors indicating lower levels of happiness and lighter colors indicating higher levels of happiness.
-The user can hover over a single color on the color legend to highlight only the countries whose Ladder Score is within that range.

 ### Functionality & MVPs:
 In Global Happiness, users will be able to:
-- Hover over a country to reveal the specific Ladder Score pertaining to the country.
+- Hover over a country to reveal the specific Ladder Score pertaining to the country as well as other factors that contribute to its score.
+- Zoom in an out to view the map more clearly.
+- Use the color legend to understand what the color of a country signifies.
-- Click on the description to read more about what the data signifies and how to interact with the visualization.
+- Click on the link to the World Happiness Report to learn more about the study.
-- Hover over a single part of the color legend to view only the countries within that range of the Ladder Score.
-- Select a particular continent from a list on the side to view only the countries within that region.

 In addition, Global Happiness will include:
+- A description about what the data signifies and how to interact with the visualization.
-- A footer at the bottom of the page with the year, my name, and a link to my GitHub.
+- A footer at the bottom of the page with the year and my name.
 - A favicon.
 - A README file that explains the functionality and purpose of the project, including a Table of Contents, screenshots, and code snippets.